 Call for applications for the

-The NATO Defense College (NDC) is opening a Call for applications for the second edition of its Early-Career Nuclear Strategists Workshop (ECNSW).
+The NATO Defense College (NDC), in cooperation with NATO HQ’s Nuclear Policy Directorate, is opening a Call for applications for the third edition of its Early-Career Nuclear Strategists Workshop (ECNSW) which will take place from 7 to 9 July 2021.
 Applicants should be nationals of a NATO country, under the age of 40, and either enrolled in a PhD programme (any discipline) or already hold a PhD.
 Given the current COVID-19 emergency, this year’s edition will be held online.

 - The workshop will consist of a limited number of panels;

-- Each panel will include a leading scholar in the field, and up to two early-career scholars who will present their work;
+- Each panel will include a leading scholar in the field, and up to three early-career scholars who will present their work;

 The workshop aims at enhancing and disseminating the necessary competencies, understanding and skills with regard to the concept and practice of nuclear deterrence, in order to forge a new generation of nuclear strategists.